-- Maximum Alarm Rate: alarms logged faster than this will not be sent. eg. With a default of 600s, a maximum of 1 alarm can be sent every 10 min.
+- Alarm Rate Limit: alarms logged faster than this will not be sent.
+Eg. With a default of 600 s, a maximum of 1 alarm can be sent every 10 min.
 If input changes happen faster than this, the state will change on the device, but an alarm will not be sent.

-- Input X Pull Direction: this is setting controlling the weak internal pull direction:
+- Pull Direction: this setting controls the weak internal pull direction:

 - None: the SensorNode will not bias the input.